 After that, every bear that I created was carefully inspected by my darling.
-When she was satisfied that thy had happy faces and were squishy enough, she would give them hugs goodbye before they continued their journey to their forever families.
+When she was satisfied that they had happy faces and were squishy enough, she would give them hugs goodbye before they continued their journey to their forever families.

 Teddy bears are a symbol of unconditional love, so every bear is created with love.
-They are time consuming and for is a pain in the bum to work with.

 Over the years, I have created hundreds of heirloom bears from reclaimed fur coats.

 My assistants are never far away, making sure that I do a good job.

 Every bear is hand cut, with supervision, of course.

 Closer supervision while sewing the bear body parts on the sewing machine.